By the numbers: The economy this week

-- Durable goods orders fell 2.1% in April, the Census Bureau stated.
+- Durable goods orders increased 0.8% in June, in an advance report from the Census Bureau.

-- The yield on the 10-year U.S. Treasury note traded in a narrow range.
+- The yield on the 10-year Treasury note traded in a narrow range.

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.